zteitler/2021C-405/_papers/term-paper-topic.md

 ### Formatting

 + Please write your responses in a PDF file created using LaTeX.
-+ Upload the PDF to GradeScope.
++ Upload the PDF to Canvas.
+(Not Gradescope.
+I am trying Canvas as an experiment.)

 ### Grading